-In May 2011, IOSCO's Technical Committee published Principles for Dark Liquidity (Dark Liquidity Report).
+In May 2011, the Technical Committee published a report entitled Principles for Dark Liquidity (Dark Liquidity Report).
 The Dark Liquidity Report identified and discussed the characteristics of dark pools and dark orders, the regulatory environment in different jurisdictions around the world and concerns with respect to price discovery, fragmentation and market integrity, as outlined above.